 One way firms can accelerate data warehouse processing is through ETL offload, or offloading resource-intensive ETL integration workloads to Hadoop—a cost-effective and highly scalable platform leveraging clusters of servers for parallel processing of complex batch jobs.

-With Attunity Compose (and integrated Attunity Replicate), you can design, create, load, and manage data warehouses and data marts without having to do any manual ETL coding.
-With Attunity Visibility, our data usage analytics platform, you can identify ETL-intensive workloads in your data warehouse and carry out an impact analysis to assess the possible effects of an offload on performance.
-Attunity Replicate then enables you to migrate data from your data warehouse to a Hadoop data lake, boosting the performance of your warehouse and reducing analytics latency.
+With Qlik Compose (formerly Attunity Compose) (and integrated Qlik Replicate (formerly Attunity Replicate)), you can design, create, load, and manage data warehouses and data marts without having to do any manual ETL coding.
+With Qlik Visibility (formerly Attunity Visibility), our data usage analytics platform, you can identify ETL-intensive workloads in your data warehouse and carry out an impact analysis to assess the possible effects of an offload on performance.
+Qlik Replicate (formerly Attunity Replicate) then enables you to migrate data from your data warehouse to a Hadoop data lake, boosting the performance of your warehouse and reducing analytics latency.

 Another way firms can reduce time-to-insight is through the use of real-time ETL or real-time data integration.
-Employing our CDC technology, Attunity Replicate detects, captures, and delivers only committed change data to your database or data warehouse, minimizing the need for bulk transfers and enabling real-time updates.
+Employing our CDC technology, Qlik (Attunity) Replicate detects, captures, and delivers only committed change data to your database or data warehouse, minimizing the need for bulk transfers and enabling real-time updates.